chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - Newcomers to the language feel antagonized by the unfamiliar concepts and language operators.
 Perhaps documentation can mitigate the confusion and anguish experienced by newcomers.
 [My_Experience_With_PureScript_So_Far]
 - new learners are scared by Halogen's types initially, likely because it's unfamiliar, uses jargon they don't yet know, and they fear that this understanding is needed to make things work.
 It's not clear whether the fear is due to not knowing how to resolve common Halogen errors or where to put types in type signatures or what.
 [PureScript_vs_ReasonML_Bucklescript_in_2018]
 - People seem to think, at least initially, that type signatures are not 'good enough' for documentation.
 While one can understand a lot from them, new learners aren't used to do this, perhaps, or get close but not quite over a threshold of understanding for how to use that value/type/function/module.
 [PureScript_vs_ReasonML_Bucklescript_in_2018]
+- General idea / approach to doing SQL was explained, but there isn't a complete and working example.
+Person was referred to Haskell database libraries, but it seems that referrer wasn't sure whether they would help.
+[Why_use_Purescript]
+- A PureScript learner believes PureScript doesn't have a singular documented answer for UI programming tasks, such as click/drag, animations, and cursor effects.
+[Why_use_Purescript]
+- A PureScript users believes that language documentation should include a description of how easy it is to contribute to the language and affect its direction.
+[Why_use_Purescript]
+- A PureScript user believes language documentation should explain the depth of the language and its patterns/libraries to ensure users don't try to learn hard things before they understand more foundational things.
+[Why_use_Purescript]

 ## Ways to Improve New Learner Experience